dreamfactorysoftware/df-docs/docs/Installing DreamFactory/linux-installation.md

 # Linux Installation

-DreamFactory can be installed using our automated installer or manually from source code on multiple Linux platforms.
-This guide contains information on both installation methods.
+DreamFactory can be installed on most common Linux platforms using our automated installer.
+The installer is designed to deploy DreamFactory as the primary application on the server (the site is publised on port 80 of the local host).
+This guide provides instructions for downloading and running the installer on a new Linux server.
+For custom installations or to install manually, see the [Manual Installation](manual-installation.md) guide instead.

 ## Supported Operating Systems